 Based on the massively popular Shingeki no Kyojin manga, this is a fantastic action RPG.
 The game allows you to create and customize your own character which you’ll use throughout the entire course of the game.
 While featuring the original cast from the manga, the story veers from the former in some places.
 Yet, despite the noticeable difference, Attack on Titan 2 is still an enjoyable experience on the system.

 The gameplay has you swinging from one corner to the other thanks to your mobility gear and slicing down titans left and right.
 Featuring RPG elements, your character will level up, acquire new equipment, and enhance stats.
-All of which makes Attack on Titan 2 a recommended game for fans of the series.
+All of this makes Attack on Titan 2 a recommended game for fans of the series.

 Dragon Ball Z: Kakarot is the best Dragon Ball game to date along with the Budokai Tenkaichi franchise, and Dragon Ball FighterZ.
 Dragon Ball Z: Kakarot brought a new life to the franchise thanks to its open-world RPG treatment.
 This decision has elevated the game’s franchise to higher heights, and we can only hope that Bandai Namco may consider making a follow-up.